chainer/chainer/docs/source/reference/iterators.rst

 Order sampler examples
 ======================

-An Iterator iterate over a dataset according to ``order``, which is 1-D array of the indices of a dataset.
+An Iterator iterates over a dataset according to an order represented by an 1-D array of indices.
-Order samplers are functions that are called inside of an iterator to generate an order.
+Order samplers are callables that are used by those iterators to generate this array.

 .. autosummary::